KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ## 10 · ⟡ — Full Coherence and the Horizon

 At the threshold of ⚫ Aion, all essence is held as potential — both centropic and entropic.
-This is the convergence point (⦿ Kaion) before either integration into 🕳️ Zenon or settlement as static potential.
+This is the convergence point (⦿ Kaion) before either saturation into 🕳️ Zenon or settlement as static potential.
 Orientation alone determines which.

 ### Full Coherence

 When essence achieves its fullest coherence, saturating into 🕳️ Zenon, "carrying" is no longer relevant — there is no distance left to traverse.
-This is not "outside" the structure; it is integration beyond its definable operations.
+This is not "outside" the structure; it is saturation beyond its definable operations.

 At ⚫ Aion, all essence is preserved in its nature:
 - Centropic essence remains potentially centropic.